10 Signs You May Have A Parasite

 10 Signs You May Have a Parasite

-Unexplained constipation, diarrhea, gas, or other symptoms of IBS
+- Unexplained constipation, diarrhea, gas, or other symptoms of IBS

-Skin irritation or unexplained rash, hives, rosacea, or eczema
+- Skin irritation or unexplained rash, hives, rosacea, or eczema

-Grinding your teeth in your sleep
+- Grinding your teeth in your sleep

-Pain or aching in your muscles or joints
+- Pain or aching in your muscles or joints

-Fatigue, exhaustion, depression, or frequent feeling of apathy
+- Fatigue, exhaustion, depression, or frequent feeling of apathy

-Diagnosis of iron-deficiency anemia
+- Diagnosis of iron-deficiency anemia

-As I mentioned previously, there are MANY different types of parasites that we are exposed to in our environments.
-I typically see parasites causing more constipation in patients than diarrhea, but some parasites are capable of changing the fluid balance in your gut and causing diarrhea.
+As I mentioned previously, there are MANY different types of parasites.
+I typically saw parasites causing more constipation in patients than diarrhea.
+However, some parasites are capable of changing the fluid balance in your gut and causing diarrhea.
 Either can result in abdominal pain.

-Parasites as a Root Cause for Hashimoto’s, and Graves’
+Parasites as a Root Cause for Hashimoto’s and Graves’

-A potential trigger for both Hashimoto’s and Graves’ is toxoplasmosis, a disease caused by a parasite found in undercooked pork and infected cat feces.
-If you’ve been infected you might not have any symptoms or you may experience milk flu-like symptoms.
+A potential trigger for both Hashimoto’s and Graves’ is toxoplasmosis.
+This is a disease caused by a parasite found in undercooked pork and infected cat feces.
+If you’ve been infected, you might not have any symptoms, or you may experience mild flu-like symptoms.

-The Centers for Disease Control says that this parasite doesn’t really cause any harm.
-However, I’ve seen case reports in which people are treated for this parasite and then their Hashimoto’s resolves.
-Because of this, I always recommend testing for (and if necessary, treating) parasites in my autoimmune thyroid patients.
+The Centers for Disease Control says that this parasite doesn’t cause any harm.
+However, I’ve seen reports in which people are treated for this parasite, and then their Hashimoto’s resolves.
+Because of this, I always recommended testing for (and if necessary, treating) parasites in my autoimmune thyroid patients.

 The theories behind how infections trigger autoimmunity are complex, and researchers are still trying to figure out the exact mechanisms.
 For a more in-depth look at the connection between infections and thyroid dysfunction, check out my book, The Thyroid Connection.